 It was extended in the former premises of the tobacco company Seita.

-The old Pont Napoleon was renamed Pont des Cadets in their honour.
+The old Pont Napoleon was therefore renamed Pont des Cadets in their honour.

 The Musée de l’Ecole de Cavalerie (Museum of the Horse-Riding Academy) was founded in 1936.

-It relates the history of the school and of the French cavalry since 1870.
+It relates the history of the school and French cavalry since 1870.

-The Carroussel is an annual show proposed by the Cadre Noir that takes place the last weekend of July.
+The Carroussel is the Cadre Noir’s annual show that takes place the last weekend of July.